 Kottu (also, kottu roti)

 Sri Lankan food discussion remains incomplete without talking about Kottu.
 Kottu means chopped bread in Sinhalese.
 It is virtually on every Sri Lankan menu that serves small and quick bites.
 A flaky flatbread or godhamba roti is roughly shredded and fried with vegetables, egg and/or meat, and spices.
-Kottu Roti is definitely Sri Lanka’s favorite street food.
+Kottu Roti is Sri Lanka’s favorite street food.
 I found it very interesting for it makes a mashup of many things.
-One can experiment with the ingredients and use different kinds of breads or roti (main ingredient).
+One can experiment with the ingredients and use different kinds of bread or roti (main ingredient).
 The end product is always delicious.
-If you look into its making, you will love the rhythmic tune that goes into the making of it.
+If you look into its making, you will love the rhythmic tune that goes into making it.
 I loved it best with scrambled eggs.

 Sri Lankan Dhal Curry (Parippu) Dhal curry